Why choose an osteopath?

 .
 These include manipulation

-of the spine and joints, soft tissue massage, stretches, cranial osteopathy
+of the spine and joints, soft tissue massage, stretches,

-, a very gentle treatment technique ideal for children, pregnant women, and more.
+and more.
 Treatment will be tailored to your individual needs and you will have the opportunity to discuss any concerns you may have about osteopathic treatment in advance.

 Your osteopath will help you navigate the healthcare system by working together with other health care professionals